Hegseth and Caine visit Puerto Rico as US steps up military operations in the Caribbean

 González has dismissed those concerns, saying that Puerto Rico is playing an important role in Trump's ongoing fight against drug trafficking since it represents a U.S. border in the Caribbean.

-He said the training began on Aug.
-31 but that he does not know when it will end, nor how many Marines are involved.

-He said they are practicing amphibious maneuvers with a variety of vehicles.

-Meanwhile, González said last week that she estimates more than 1,000 Marines were on the island.
+Meanwhile, González said last week that she estimates more than 1,000 Marines were in Puerto Rico.

 The U.S. Marine Corps issued a statement on Aug.
 31 noting that marines and sailors from the 22nd Marine Expeditionary Unit would be conducting amphibious training and flight operations in southern Puerto Rico.